How to make a plum cake in the shared culinary tradition of Austria and Germany.

 What Type of Plums to Use

-The variety of plums is up to you – you can use the plumper rounder Zwetschgen (as seen in the pictures here, known as red plums or black plums in the US) or the smaller, less sweet and firmer Pflaumen (blue plums, in the US known as Italian prune plums).
+The variety of plums is up to you – you can use the plumper rounder Pflaumen (as seen in the pictures here, known as red plums or black plums in the US) or the smaller, less sweet and firmer Zwetschgen (blue plums, in the US known as Italian prune plums).
 You can even use plumcots.

 When buying plums, make sure that they are ripe.
 Before using them thoroughly wash away the whitish layer on the surface (if present) which protected them from drying out.